Beal's last-second layup helps Wizards beat Mavericks - WHIZ News

 Washington made 19 of 38 3-pointers.
 Davis Bertans was responsible for five of them and finished with 20 points.

+“We’ve just got to do a better job guarding guys,” Mavericks forward Dorian Finney-Smith said.
+“We’ve got to limit the wide-open 3s.”

-Rookie Rui Hachimura took it to Kristaps Porzingis, getting the Mavericks center into foul trouble and finishing with 17.
-Porzingis, who played without a protective face mask two nights after breaking his nose, had 11 points in just 21 minutes.
+Rookie Rui Hachimura took it to Porzingis, getting the Mavericks center into foul trouble and finishing with 17.
+Porzingis, who played without a protective face mask two nights after breaking his nose, picked up his fifth early in the fourth quarter and had 11 points in just 21:16.

+Shuffling Porzingis in and out didn’t help the Mavericks’ rhythm, especially on defense, where players blamed a lack of communication.

+“This team is way too close to not talk as much as we did tonight,” Jalen Brunson said.
+“We have very good chemistry, we all enjoy each other, so this is a very uncharacteristic night for us not talking defensively.”

 DONCIC UPDATE

-Doncic is progressing in his rehab from a sprained right ankle, and the Mavericks hope he can play at least one game before the All-Star break, which begins for them after a game against Sacramento on Feb.
+Doncic is progressing in his rehab, and the Mavericks hope he can play at least one game before the All-Star break, which begins for them after a game against Sacramento on Feb.
 12. This is the second time Doncic sprained his right ankle this season, and it’s unclear what kind of maintenance it’ll need over the next few weeks and months.

 STAYING PAT